4lessandrodev/rich-domain/README.md

 ### ID

-Id use uuid or short uuid
+Id use uuid or short uuid. the type of ID is UID

 ```ts